gongminmin/ImpulseDrive/Doc/Design.md

 ### Power

-The power subsystem converts 12V DC to 2-way 12V AC.
+The power subsystem converts 12V DC to low voltage high frequency AC.
 One for starter, and one for charging capacitor bank.

 See also [Power Subsystem](PowerSubsystem.md)